briodan/Thermostat_scheduler/README.md

     - it turns on the thermostat if current sensor temperature is outside the tolerance ranges
     - on next run it turns the thermostat off.
     - the blueprints turns the thermostat on or off by manipulating the high and low setpoints of the thermostat

+**A Sample 2 page dashboard is included**
+- copy and paste to contents of the file in the dashboard raw configuration editor
+- requires the following addistional cards:
+    - Mushroom Cards
+    - Auto Entities

 **Note this Integration is written for the T6 thermostat as such it relies on setting low and high set points to control the temperature and will not work with thermostats that don't have this features**